TTC CEO Andy Byford stepping down after 5 years to lead New York City Transit

 "Mr. Byford has been no less than superb when it comes to taking the tens of millions of additional dollars city council has given the TTC under my leadership and that of TTC Chair Josh Colle, and investing this new money quickly and wisely in restoring services previously cut and adding new services."

 Coun.
 Josh Colle also thanked Byford for his service and said he will be missed at the TTC.

 "He has succeeded at all of that, and more.
 We have all been fortunate to have his expertise and leadership here in Toronto where transit is never far from the top of the issues list.

 "He loved to ride the system and talk with our customers.
 He is a great communicator, as we have all seen in action over his time with us here in Toronto.
 New York is lucky to have him."

 Colle said an executive search has been hired and the TTC hopes to have a new CEO by July 2018.

 Frank Grimaldi, president of Amalgamated Transit Union Local 113, which represents more than 10,000 TTC workers, said the union hopes the city hires a replacement who respects the rights of workers and pushes for more public transit in Toronto.

 "We wish Andy Byford well as he leaves the TTC and moves into his new role," Grimaldi said in a statement.

 Originally from Plymouth, England, Byford came to the TTC from Sydney, Australia, where he was chief operating officer for Rail Corporation New South Wales.

-Before that, he held several positions with rail operators in the United Kingdom, including as general manager of the London Underground.
+Before that, he held several positions with rail operators in the United Kingdom, including general manager of customer service for several lines of the London Underground.